cs50nestm/cs50labs/magic/README.md

 }
 ```

-Notice the syntax for creating the constant PI, is the keyword `#define` then the name of the constant, `PI`, followed by the replacement value, 3.14.
+Notice the syntax for creating the constant Pi, is the keyword `#define` then the name of the constant, `PI`, followed by the replacement value, 3.14.
 We write `#define` statements before the `main` function.
 The name of the constant is, by convention, all caps.

 The general syntax to create constants is:

 ```
-define NAME REPLACEMENT
+#define NAME <replacement>
 ```

 By defining these values once, at the top of our program, it becomes easier to change these universal values when necessary.
-Say for instance, we need a program above to calculate more accurately with PI, we can easily change 3.14 to 3.14159265.
-If we had multiple occurrences of PI in our program, each of these would reflect the more accurate value.
+Say for instance, we need a program above to calculate more accurately with `PI`, we can easily change 3.14 to 3.14159265.
+If we had multiple occurrences of `PI` in our program, each of these would reflect the more accurate value.

 {% next %}